mateuszlewko/lang-compiler/README.md

 ```bash
 $ make langc -B
 ```
-  It's best if you compile files in project root directory as compiler expect file `external.c` to be present at currenty directory.
+  It's best if you compile files in project root directory as compiler expects file `external.c` to be present at currenty directory.
 If you are compiling *lang* source from other directory, make sure to copy `external.c` in there.
 - Compile `example.la`:
 ```bash
 $ _build/default/langc/langc.exe example.la